 What is a Luxating Patella

 The term luxating means out of place.
 The patella is a dog’s kneecap.
 A luxating patella means a dog’s knee cap is dislocated.
 Patellar luxation is a very common orthopedic condition, especially for smaller dog breeds, but large dog breeds can also be affected.
-The most common larger breeds to experience patella luxation include:
+The most common larger breeds to experience patellar luxation include:

 - Labrador Retrievers